 Teshima Island in Japan is the second-largest island in the Seto Inland Sea and is full of contemporary art and architecture.
 Part of Kawaga Prefecture, toxic waste was illegally dumped on the island for many years, but it has since been cleaned up and transformed into an art destination.

 Today, Teshima Island has a population of 1,000 people, home to the thriving fishing industry and beautiful natural landscape.
 Moreover, Teshima is part of the Setouchi Triennale where many islands in the Seto Inland Sea participate in a contemporary art event that happens every three years.
 The next one is in 2022.

 Not many people have been to or heard of Teshima Island.
 I learned about the famous Japan art island from travel magazines and blogs many moons ago.
 I saw an image of a unique concrete art installation at Teshima Art Museum and knew I would visit it someday.
 Definitely one of the highlights of my solo trip to Japan!

-So if you want to get off the beaten path and experience art in the most transcending way, then you must visit Teshima, Japan.
+So if you want to get off the beaten path in Japan and experience art in the most transcending way, then you must visit Teshima, Japan.

 What you need to know before visiting Teshima

 Before you visit Teshima Island, take a look at my post on everything you need to know before going to Japan.
 I included a lot of information including how to get around Japan and other travel tips.